Focus Drift

 3.1 Free Trial

 Focus Drift offers a 7-day free trial for new users.
-The trial provides full access to all features with no restrictions.
 You will not be charged during the trial period.
-If you do not cancel before the trial ends, you will automatically be charged for a paid subscription.
-After the trial expires, a paid subscription is required to continue using the App.
+If you do not cancel before the trial ends, you will automatically be charged for the subscription.

-• Annual: Billed once per year (typically at a savings compared to monthly)
+• Annual Subscription: Billed annually (typically offering savings compared to monthly)

 3.3 Payment

 Payment will be charged to your Apple ID account at the confirmation of purchase.
-All subscriptions are processed through the Apple App Store and are subject to Apple's Terms and Conditions.
+All subscriptions are processed through the Apple App Store.

 3.4 Auto-Renewal